Gert Engels: Coaching career

 At the age of 32, Engels ended his playing career and moved to Japan to work as a coach.
 Starting at the amateur level, he had to learn Japanese – a skill that later proved advantageous when implementing the philosophies of international coaches as an assistant coach.

 His first coaching role was as player-coach for Prima Aseno FC, which now competes as Mito Hollyhock in the J2 League.
 He then worked as sports teacher at Takigawa Daini High School in Akashi.
 In 1993, Engels became assistant coach for Yokohama Flugels under Shu Kamo.
 After Kamo took over the Japan national football team, Engels worked under four more coaches, including Carles Rexach of FC Barcelona, before becoming head coach himself in 1998/99, leading the Flugels to win the Emperor's Cup.

 After the Flugels merged with the Yokohama Marinos, Engels took over JEF United Ichihara for the rest of the season.
 He then coached Kyoto Sanga after Shu Kamo.
 Despite being unable to prevent relegation, he achieved immediate promotion and another Emperor's Cup victory.

 In 2004, Engels joined Urawa Red Diamonds as an assistant coach and worked with Guido Buchwald.
 Together they won the Emperor's Cup in 2005 and the double of the Emperor's Cup and the championship in 2006.
 After Buchwald's resignation, Engels continued working with Holger Osieck.
 The duo won the AFC Champions League in 2007 – the first international title for Urawa and Japan in that competition.
 Engels became head coach after Osieck's dismissal, leading the team in 42 matches before Volker Finke took over.

 In 2011, Engels became the head coach of the Mozambique national football team, resigning two years later due to unsatisfactory results.
 He won three of his twelve international matches, including a notable 2-0 victory against Morocco on September 9, 2012.

 For the next five years, Engels focused on his football school in Germany before returning to Japan in 2018 as an assistant coach for Vissel Kobe, working with Takayuki Yoshida, one of his former students.
 At Kobe, Engels coached world champions like Andrés Iniesta and Lukas Podolski.
 After Yoshida was dismissed as head coach, Engels left the club and served as an assistant coach at Kyoto Sanga under Ichizo Nakata for one season.
 During the pandemic, he coached at INAC Kobe Leonessa for the first time a women's team.
 He led them to the 2020 Japanese runner-up position.

+On 28 December 2025, Engels was announce official appointment manager of Tokushima Vortis from 2026 due to replace Kosaku Masuda.
+In May 2026, after initially announcing a leave of absence from the club, he was dismissed in his role after 14 games in charge.